Zhenya, Zhenechka and Katyusha

 Zhenya, Zhenechka and "Katyusha" (Женя, Женечка и «Катюша») is a 1967 Soviet war comedy-drama film directed by Vladimir Motyl.

-The film is set during the Great Patriotic War and tells about the romance between an intelligent young man, Evgeny «Zhenya» Kolyshkin, who is a guardians soldier, and the communications officer Evgeniya «Zhenechka» Zemlyanikina.
+The film is set during the Great Patriotic War and tells about the romance between an intelligent young man, Evgeny «Zhenya» Kolyshkin, who is a guards soldier, and the communications officer Evgeniya «Zhenechka» Zemlyanikina.

 Plot

 Guards Private Evgeniy Kolyshkin (Oleg Dal), a young intellectual from Moscow, returns to the frontlines after recovering in a hospital during the Great Patriotic War.
 Immersed in a world of books and fantasies, Kolyshkin finds it difficult to adapt to the harsh realities of war.
 His dreamy and naive nature often leads to comical misunderstandings and blunders, much to the frustration of his unit commander, Guards Lieutenant Romadin (Georgy Shtil).
 Despite his well-meaning efforts, Kolyshkin's behavior frequently results in headaches for Romadin, who tries to manage the challenges of commanding amidst the chaos of war.
 The young private's idealism, however, sets him apart from his more pragmatic comrades, making him both endearing and exasperating to those around him.

 One day, Kolyshkin crosses paths with Evgeniya Zemlyanikina (Galina Figlovskaya), a no-nonsense liaison officer in a regiment of Katyushas.
 Zemlyanikina, with her stern demeanor and focus on duty, initially regards Kolyshkin as little more than a bumbling, inexperienced boy.
 She often teases him, finding his awkward attempts to impress her amusing.
 Over time, however, Zemlyanikina begins to see a different side of Kolyshkin—his genuine kindness, unwavering optimism, and gentle heart.
 As the two grow closer, they develop a tender, mutual affection that offers a brief respite from the horrors of war.
 When Zemlyanikina is transferred to the divisional headquarters, Kolyshkin later reunites with her in Berlin, in a house being used as the division's base of operations.
 Their joy at seeing each other leads to a playful game of hide-and-seek, a fleeting moment of happiness amidst the turmoil of war.

 However, tragedy strikes when Zemlyanikina encounters an armed German soldier in the house.
 Startled and frightened, the soldier shoots and kills her before fleeing.
 Overcome with grief and anger, Kolyshkin pursues and kills the man, but his sorrow cannot be assuaged.
 As the war comes to an end, Kolyshkin and his unit celebrate Victory Day near the Reichstag, but the atmosphere is bittersweet.
 The loss of Zemlyanikina weighs heavily on Kolyshkin, who now carries a quiet, somber demeanor.
 His comrades, recognizing his pain, try to honor Zemlyanikina's memory in small ways, such as inscribing a memorial on a wall.
 Kolyshkin, once full of romantic ideals and youthful exuberance, stands apart from the celebration, silently weeping as he mourns the woman he loved and the innocence he has lost.